Did Abraham Tithe?

 20 and blessed be God Most High,

-However, Abraham was not tithing from his personal income.
+However, Abraham was not practicing income-tithing.
 In context, Abraham had just defeated several kings in battle (vv.
 15–16).
-The “tenth” that Abraham gave to Melchizedek was from the spoils of the battle (Heb.
+Abraham gave a “tenth” to Melchizedek from the spoils of the battle, and not from his personal income (Heb.
 7:4)!

 The story even makes it clear that the spoils of the battle never belonged to Abraham.
-Rather, the spoils were divided among the victorious kings only after Abraham had given a tenth of the spoils to Melchizedek, and Abraham himself never took ownership of any of the spoils (Gen. 14:23–24).
+The spoils were divided among the victorious kings only after Abraham had given a tenth of the spoils to Melchizedek.
+Abraham himself never took ownership of any of the spoils (Gen. 14:23–24).